 In shallow water, shells, sand, pebbles or other objects could be drawn up by the jet pump and thrown rearward.

 As necessary, the exhaust system should be flushed before restarting, in order to remove sand or shell accumulation which may clog the water passages.
-Refer to STORAGE AND PRESEASON PREPARATION and look for EXHAUST SYSTEM FLUSHING.
+Refer to EXHAUST SYSTEM FLUSHING in the STORAGE section.